About Criminal Records

 - You should be relieved immediately of the burden of a conviction being recorded.

-There are some exceptions to the spent conviction scheme.
-Regardless, a conviction that is ‘spent’ is generally considered less serious than one that is not.
-Exceptions to the spent convictions scheme including working with children, at a casino or applying for a firearms licence.
-There are numerous other exceptions as well.
+A conviction that is ‘spent’ is generally considered less serious than one that is not.
+Exceptions to the spent convictions scheme include, working with children, at a casino or applying for a firearms licence.

 Do I Need a Lawyer?